 1.1.1 We Have to Talk about Cars

-Close your eyes and imagine a conjure of an ideal street in your neighbourhood?
+Close your eyes and imagine an image of an ideal street in your neighbourhood.

 What does this street look like?
 Do you see cars?
 Shopfronts?
 Street vendors?
-What’s around you?
+What surrounds you?
 How does it feel?

-It’s very likely that none of you who have imagined a street in the ideal city had lots and lots of cars in it or even more than one lane for the cars to travel through.
-This has a reason.
-We all share an intrinsic want of how we feel comfortable within an urban environment.
+It’s very likely that none of you who have imagined a street in the ideal city had lots and lots of cars in it or multiple lanes for the cars to travel through.
+There is a reason for this.
+We all share an intrinsic desire to feel comfortable within an urban environment.
 This includes a community, safety, inclusion and wonder.
-As we designed our streets solely with the purpose of transit, these public spaces turn into traffic spaces and do not serve those needs.
+As we designed our streets solely with the purpose of transit, these public spaces have turned into traffic spaces and do not serve the needs of the public.
 These places don’t evoke the perception of being places to stay but only places to drive through by car to get to another place.
-They also work as a sign of non-belonging and thus kill a space and its identity/community.
+They also function as a sign of non-belonging and thus kill a space and its identity/community.
 We have the same problem with parking spaces.
 They are not only a huge waste of scarce space in a dense city (Robin Chase) but also waste the opportunities and solutions we could build for cities that are serving the mentioned needs.
-As we are imagining our ideal street, it’s a fact that cars have to be a part of it because everyone has a need for mobility, and there are numerous people with disabilities dependent on them.
-It’s safe to say though, that streets completely lined with parking spaces are not desirable and that citizens aren’t able to participate and stay within these.
+As we are imagining our ideal street, it’s a fact that cars must be a part of it because everyone has a need for mobility, and there are numerous people with disabilities dependent on cars.
+It’s safe to say though, that streets completely lined with parking spaces are undesirable and that citizens are neither able to participate nor willing to stay here.
 As these are communal spaces this is something we can change and that’s also where our biggest chance as a community lies.
 From self organised spontaneous events to small community gardens or meeting points.
-The most important part is that inhabitants of streets or neighbourhoods have an active part in the creation of their public space.
+The most important point is that inhabitants of streets or neighbourhoods have an active part in the creation of their public space.

 1.1.2 Public Spaces as Such

 There is an ongoing ownership debate with space in cities.
 As this is a limited medium, the design of it is also at stake.
 The city is often involved or accountable for these processes and provides public spaces such as parks, libraries or community centres.
-These meeting points are very important, because they are available to everyone, whichever income or cultural background and serve as a place to connect and discuss.
-There have been a lot of sociological observations, such as “Palaces of the people” , that show the importance of these spaces.
+These meeting points are very important, because they are available to everyone, regardless of income or cultural background; and serve as a place to connect and discuss.
+There have been many sociological observations, such as “Palaces of the people” , that show the importance of these spaces.
 With an ongoing privatisation and also the notions of compact cities, unused or designable spaces in Switzerland disappear ever more.
 We believe that people also have the urge to help shape their environment and have an active impact on it.
-That’s why public spaces in cities don’t stop at parks or squares but go further and are an essential part of the identity of certain cities.
-The places created with a self initiated process are what act as an expression of actors involved.
-The role of the people changes from just being passive users to actors within a system.
+That’s why public spaces in cities go beyond parks or squares, and are an essential part of the identity of certain cities.
+Places created with a self initiated process act as an expression of the participants.
+The role of the people changes from just being passive users to participants within a system.
 It also makes these places more resilient and more adaptable to changes, because there is a local community that’s invested and designs the place in a way that benefits the people who live there.
 This allows for a more durable way of housing and more social and financial security.